ada-ros/ada4ros2/README.md

 # ada4ros2
-Main repository of the ada-ros project.
+Main repository of the RCLAda project.
 Currently available for linux.
 A recent GNAT compiler is necessary (debian testing or Ubuntu 17.10+).

 This repository is actually a ROS2 workspace.
 It can be checked out directly and compiled as any other ROS2 overlay.